KenKundert/nestedtext/doc/techniques.rst

 ============

-This example demonstrates how to used *NestedText* so that it supports some common paradigms used in settings files; specifically you can override or accumulate to previously specified settings by repeating their names.
+This example demonstrates how to used *NestedText* so that it supports some common common aspects of settings files; specifically you can override or accumulate to previously specified settings by repeating their names.

-It implements an example settings file reader that supports a small variety of settings.  *NestedText* is configured to de-duplicate the keys (the names of the settings) with the result being processed to identify and report errors and to implement overrides, accumulations, and simple conversions.
-Accumulation is indicated by preceding the name of a setting with a plus sign.
-All keys are converted to snake case identifiers (all lower case, contiguous spaces replace by a single underscore).
+It implements an example settings file reader that supports a small variety of settings.  *NestedText* is configured to normalize and de-duplicate the keys (the names of the settings) with the result being processed to identify and report errors and to implement overrides, accumulations, and simple conversions.
+Accumulation is indicated adding a plus sign to the beginning of the key.
+The keys are normalized by converting them to snake case (all lower case, contiguous spaces replaced by a single underscore).

 ..  literalinclude:: ../examples/accumulation/settings.py
    :language: python